ClayShentrup/method_man/README.md

 Defines a MethodObject class which facilitates basic setup for Kent Beck's "[method object](http://c2.com/cgi/wiki?MethodObject)".

-The MethodObject class is largely based on a Ruby Struct, but with a few additional features:

 * Facilitates basic method object pattern setup.
 You only need to supply an instance `call` method.
 * Accepts a list of arguments which are mapped to required keyword arguments.
 * Disallows calling `new` on the resulting MethodObject class instance.